AJ Perez (motivational speaker)

 Alwyne Jan Calinao Perez (/tl/; born 20 April 1981) is a Filipino corporate facilitator, blogger, and motivational speaker.
-He is known for his humorous, fearless and witty writing style and his works are often about politics, current events, love and relationships, and life advice.
+He is known for his humorous and direct writing style and his works are often about politics, current events, love and relationships, and life advice.

 He is currently residing in Davao City where he spends majority of his time giving retreats and corporate seminars.
 He has also served as a consultant to various companies and educational institutions.
 He is the 2013 Globe Tatt Pilipinas "Blogger Phenom" of the year for Davao City.

 He was a guest lecturer teaching social science subjects to pre-dentistry students from the Davao Medical School Foundation Inc (DMSFI) and a broadcaster for DXGN 89.9 FM in Davao City.

 Education

 Perez went to the University of the Philippines Manila (UPM) where he studied in the Organizational Communication program.
 Prior to his stay in UPM, he earned some units in Philosophy while briefly staying in a seminary that is run by the Rogationist Fathers in Parañaque.